 In addition to these there is another tab which opens up a sub menu linking to separate pages on the local military units, the 1/4th Welsh (Territorial), the 15th Welsh (Carmarthen Pals), the 24th Welsh (Pembroke and Glamorgan Yeomanry), Pembrokeshire Royal Garrison Artillery, Welsh Field Company, Royal Engineers, and local R.A.F. bases.
-These pages contain brief histories of the Battalions, and their Casualty Rolls.
+These pages contain brief histories of the units, and their Casualty Rolls.
 These pages will be extended in the future.

-Other pages will include details of local heroes who have been awarded gallantry medals.
+Another section includes details of local heroes, and heroines, who have been awarded gallantry medals.
 Here I will be remembering the men and women of West Wales who performed great deeds of heroism, for which they were decorated.
 Some work has been carried out on this section, but research is still on-going.

-If you wish to donate toward the costs of running and maintaining the website, please feel free to do so by visiting the Shopping Cart page, where a donation can be made via Paypal.
+If you wish to donate toward the costs of running and maintaining the website, please feel free to do so by visiting the Contact Details page, where a donation can be made via Paypal.
 This will help cover the costs involved in obtaining photographs both myself and via Third Party sources such as Bob Pike, who gives me a lot of help.
-If you require photographs of War Graves or Memorials in Belgium, France, Salonika or Gallipoli which are not of men from Carmarthenshire, then Bob's e-mail address can be found in the Links Section.
+If you require photographs of war graves or memorials in Belgium, France, Salonika or Gallipoli which are not of men from Carmarthenshire, then Bob's e-mail address can be found in the Links Section.
 If anyone requires any war grave photos in the Far East, then please contact me, and I will get in touch with Tony Beck, who is kindly in the process of supplying the website with photos from that distant theatre of war.

 None of this work would be possible without a lot of very valuable help, and my gratitude is given to those who have, and still are, supporting the project.

-The Commonwealth War Graves Commission provides a valuable, and much forgotten service to the casualties of both world wars, and to their families, by providing a very high quality service with regards to the maintenance and upkeep of the thousands of war graves and cemeteries scattered throughout the world, and by providing information and help to researchers.
+The Commonwealth War Graves Commission provides an invaluable service to the casualties of both world wars, and to their families, by providing a very high quality service with regards to the maintenance and upkeep of the thousands of war graves and cemeteries scattered throughout the world, and by providing information and help to researchers.
 The basis for all war memorial research starts from using their comprehensive database to find basic details from a name on a memorial, and their importance to this website cannot be put into words.

-My greatest thanks go to the small army of people who have voluntarily submitted photographs and information to both websites, and such information is always welcome.
-I would like to thanks all of these individuals for their help and input from the bottom of my heart.
-There really are too many to list.
-You know who you are, and thanks!
+My greatest thanks go to the people who have voluntarily submitted photographs for use on the website.
+I would like to thanks all of these individuals for their help and input.
+There really are too many to list, but you know who you are, and thanks!

 Most of the material used in this website has been photographed and compiled from various sources by the Author, Steven John, except where otherwise noted, and is protected by copyright.
-Due to the immense amount of hard work, time and money that has gone into the website, I would appreciate that if any material is copied for anything other than personal research, that permission is granted, and acknowledgement is given to this website and the author.
+Due to the immense amount of hard work, time and money that has gone into the website, please be aware that if any material is copied for anything other than personal research, that permission is granted, and that acknowledgement is given to this website and the author.
 See the Copyright page for further details.

-My new book on the 'Carmarthen Pals', the 15th (Service) Battalion of the Welsh Regiment has been published by Pen and Swrod Books, and is available at all good bookshops, and also on-line, from Pen and Sword Direct, or from Amazon, Tower Books, Play.com, Tesco and all good booksellers.
-For details please follow the link below, which leads to the books page on Amazon.
+My book on the 'Carmarthen Pals', a history of the 15th (Service) Battalion, Welsh Regiment has been published by Pen and Sword Books, and is available at all good bookshops.

 For basic information on the Battalion, please see the relevant page on this site.
 I am still looking for anything related to the Battalion, to continue my research into it, so would gratefully welcome copies of paperwork, photographs, memoirs etc.